Learning Circles: Orientation and Registration

 Global Goals:

-3: Good Health and Well-Being, 4: Quality Education, 5: Gender Equality, 6: Clean Water and Sanitation, 9: Industry, Innovation and Infrastructure, 10: Reduced Inequalities, 11: Sustainable Cities and Communities, 13: Climate Action, 16: Peace, Justice and Strong Institutions, 17: Partnerships for the Goals
+3: Good Health and Well-Being, 5: Gender Equality, 6: Clean Water and Sanitation, 7: Affordable & Clean Energy, 11: Sustainable Cities and Communities, 13: Climate Action, 15: Life On Land, 17: Partnerships for the Goals

 Dates: